Restatement on Fozia Ali

 On May 14 our local Fox affiliate (Fox 9) broadcast Jeff Baillon’s striking report “Millions of dollars in suitcases fly out of MSP, but why?”
-The report drew a connection among “rampant fraud in a massive state program” (i.e., Minnesota’s $250 million a year Child Care Assistance Program funding daycare providers), the locus of this fraud in Minnesota’s Somali community and cash flown overseas in suitcases out of Minneapolis-St. Paul International Airport possibly that may fund the the al Shabab terrorist group in Somalia.
+The report drew a connection among “rampant fraud in a massive state program” (i.e., Minnesota’s $250 million a year Child Care Assistance Program funding daycare providers), the locus of this fraud in Minnesota’s Somali community and cash flown overseas in suitcases out of Minneapolis-St. Paul International Airport possibly that may fund the Al Qaeda affiliate al Shabab in Somalia.

 The story reverberated in our legislature at the end of the legislative session.
 Former Department of Human Services investigator Scott Stillman had been one of Baillon’s key sources.
 Stillman testified in a hastily called state senate hearing.
 Kim Crockett of the Center of the American Experiment covered the hearing featuring Stillman’s testimony here.